|Quail Hollow Farm LLC

 are covered with 2 inch thin-walled fruits

-as edible - if you can stand the heat!
-Its stocky, 8" plants
+well as edible - if you can stand the heat!
+Its stocky,

-are covered with peppers that start out a deep green in
+8" plants are covered with peppers that start out a

-dishes and chili.
-You'll appreciate their beauty in
+good in Oriental dishes and chili.
+You'll appreciate

 |BRISTOL CROSS OREGANO